californiasky123/media_analysis/readme.txt

 DATA SOURCES USED

-1.State of the Union speech.
+1. State of the Union speech.
 I used BeautifulSoup to scrape the most recent State of the Union speech.
 More info here: https://www.crummy.com/software/BeautifulSoup/bs4/doc/
-2.Twitter.
-I used Twitter's "Accounts" endpoint API to get Trump's 100 most recent Tweets. https://developer.twitter.com/ 3.News API.
+2. Twitter.
+I used Twitter's "Accounts" endpoint API to get Trump's 100 most recent Tweets. https://developer.twitter.com/
+3. News API.
 I used "Everything" endpoint from News API to pull snippets from recent Fox News articles.
 More info available here: https://newsapi.org/docs/

 KEY INFO TO RUN THE PROGRAM